jasonhadiputra/jasonhadiputra/README.md

 ### Hi there 👋

 I'm Jason.
-A junior student studying Actuarial Science at Institut Teknologi Bandung.
+A final-year Actuarial Science student at Institut Teknologi Bandung.
 I have interest in data and coding which are somewhat related to my major.
 Please feel free to explore my repositories.

 ### Find me through 🌎